voceconnect/multi-post-thumbnails/readme.txt

 Contributors: chrisscott
 Tags: thumbnails, image
 Requires at least: 2.9.2
-Tested up to: 3.0.1
+Tested up to: 3.1
-Stable tag: 0.4
+Stable tag: 0.5

-Adds the ability to add multiple post thumbnails to a post type.
+Adds multiple post thumbnails to a post type.
 If you've ever wanted more than one Featured Image on a post, this plugin is for you.

 == Installation ==